Auckland68/MScAssessments/README.md

 # Projects
 Completed Assessment Notebooks

 This repository contains the code and reports from completed assessments and individual projects as part completion of the Data Science MSc course.
 The management project is contained in a separate repository.
 Other projects can be found under the other separate repositories

+## Inroduction to Data Science
 A comparison of small and large charities (report examining data science techniques used by the BBC Children in Need Appeal and the Trussell Food Bank
 [Charity Comparison Report](https://github.com/Auckland68/MScAssessments/blob/main/A%20Comparison%20of%20Small%20and%20Large%20Charity%20Datasets.pdf)
 Powerpoint slides for the charity comparison report [Charity Comparison Presentation](https://github.com/Auckland68/MScAssessments/blob/main/Charity%20Report%20Powerpoint%20Slides.pdf)

+# Data Analysis
 A statistical case study using the Saratoga house price data to construct a multiple linear regression model using Statsmodels
 [House Price Linear Model Report](https://github.com/Auckland68/MScAssessments/blob/main/CASE%20STUDY%20Saratoga%20House%20Prices%20Regression.pdf)
 [House Price Linear Model Jupyter Notebook](https://github.com/Auckland68/MScAssessments/blob/main/HousingPricesCaseStudy.ipynb)
 Statistical analysis of Land Registry House Sales - large dataset [Land Registery Jupyter Notebook](https://github.com/Auckland68/MScAssessments/blob/main/Land_Registry.ipynb)